opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 # Dissect

 The `dissect` processor extracts values from a document text field and maps them to individual fields based on dissect patterns.
 The processor is well-suited for field extractions from log messages with a known structure.
-Unlinke the `grok` processor, `dissect` does not use regular expressions and has a simpler syntax.
+Unlike the `grok` processor, `dissect` does not use regular expressions and has a simpler syntax.

 ## Syntax